F3NJ0/chat-app/README.md

 * When using the useState hook in functional components, setting states don't have a callback.
 Therefore, to ensure that the newest state is used in other functions, they have to be included in the useEffect Hook (see this blog for further details: https://medium.com/@sanjeewafern/perform-an-immediate-action-after-setting-state-on-a-state-variable-with-react-functional-component-e9e1526f655a)

-* The expo-permissions library used by CF is depreated.
+* The expo-permissions library used by CF is deprecated.
 Should use expo-media-library instead in future projects, see this documentation: https://docs.expo.dev/versions/latest/sdk/media-library/

 * When using Google Cloud Storage to store user images, it is necessary to set the 'write' permission to true in the rules tab, otherwise one cannot upload any images.